-These articles stem from my personal travels in South America and document places I’ve visited on more than one occasion.
+Most of these articles stem from my personal travels in Latin America and document places I’ve visited on more than one occasion.

 Every time I travel I improve in some way.
 I observe how I travel and aim to improve in some way or another.

 Sometimes I like to document the journey.
 I shoot videos and take photographs of the people, places, and objects that inspire me.

 Traveling to Latin America has taken me to new levels in my life.

 The culture, learning Spanish, living with families, and all that I have experienced – now there is no turning back.

 My wish is to continue learning more about Latino culture.
 I’ll do this for as long as I can add value to my life and to the lives of the people.